-Ever since we published our exclusive report on the legality of MyBookie a little while ago we’ve been getting questions about a few other places that accept U.S. players.
-Specifically, one of the oldest gambling websites in America that was formerly known as “Bodog” and founded by internet pioneer Calvin Ayre.
-People refer to their new name of “Bovada” in many different ways such as “Bravada”, “Bovado”, “Brovado”, and our personal favorite, “Bravado”, but it makes sense that there’s going to be some confusion when you give your website a name that’s never been heard before.
+Ever since we published our exclusive report on the legality of MyBookie a little while ago we’ve been getting questions about a few other places accepting U.S. players.
+Specifically, one of the oldest gambling websites in America, formerly known as “Bodog” and founded by internet pioneer Calvin Ayre.
+People refer to their new name of “Bovada” in many different ways such as “Bravada”, “Bovado”, “Brovado”, and our personal favorite, “Bravado”, but it makes sense there’s going to be some confusion since they chose a name that’s never been heard before.

-No matter how you say it, you can bet with them online for real money from within the United States and expect to get paid if you win because they are absolutely legal, as we explain in detail below.
-They’ve been in business since 1994 and have famously never missed a payout, so it’s hard to see why anything would change now that the regulations are relaxing in this industry and not tightening.
+No matter how it’s said, you can bet online for real money from within the United States and expect to get paid if you win because they are absolutely legal, explained in full detail below.
+They launched in 1994 and have famously never missed a payout, so it’s hard to see why anything would change now that industry regulations are relaxing, not tightening.

-When you’re evaluating a gambling website it takes a long time to dig around and turn over stones, so some readers may want to read our trusted review of the Bovada Sportsbook & Casino that lists every detail you could ever want to know about them first.
-They of course passed our tests with flying colors or they wouldn’t be promoted on this website, but there are some finer points about their bonuses and rules that serious bettors will want to hear.
+When evaluating an offshore website it takes a long time to dig around and turn over stones, so curious readers may want to read this trusted review of Bovada Sportsbook & Casino listing every detail imaginable.
+They of course passed our tests with flying colors or they wouldn’t be promoted on this website, but there are some finer points about bonuses and rules that serious bettors need to understand.

 Is Bovada Legal in New York?

-No one in the Empire State should be confused about this because we already reported a few months ago that you can gamble online at Bovada from New York, (as well as almost every other city and state in America), and it’s all perfectly legal.
-This is due to many factors, but the Supreme Court striking down the unconstitutional federal gambling laws certainly had a lot to do with it.
-Once the decision-making power was rightfully handed back to the states, each jurisdiction was now free to do as they please.
+No one in the Empire State should be confused about this as we already reported a few months ago it’s possible to gamble online at Bovada from New York (as well as almost every other city and state nationwide), all of it perfectly legal.
+This is due to numerous factors, but the Supreme Court striking down unconstitutional federal laws certainly had a lot to do with it.
+Once decision-making power was rightfully handed back to states, each jurisdiction was free to do as they please.

-In any event, since the announcement that they were back in the Big Apple we’ve heard from many people across the state who are ecstatic that they can now play online poker for real money against other players.
-It’s no secret that New York City never sleeps so it’s a darn good thing that there’s a Bovada mobile poker app that you can download right onto your smart phone that allows you to play from anywhere and never miss a tournament.
-Obviously the app allows you to make sports bets and play casino games as well, regardless of whether you’re on an iPhone or Android device.
+In any event, since announcing they were back in the Big Apple we’ve heard from countless ecstatic people who can now play real online poker against others.
+It’s no secret New York City “never sleeps” so it’s a darn good thing there’s a Bovada mobile app that can be downloaded right onto smart phones facilitating action from anywhere, ensuring a tournament is never missed again.
+Obviously, it also provides sports betting and casino games as well, whether on iPhone or Android devices.

 Where is Bovada Located?

-Well first of all, not to split hairs, the company of Bovada is not technically based out of any country because it is only a website and not a “real” company.
+Well first of all, not to split hairs, Bovada is not technically based out of any country because it’s a website providing services.
 However, the organization that owns and runs it is based in the sovereign Mohawk nation of Kahnawake which is just outside Montréal, Canada.
-Their offices are here for two reasons: 1) Mohawk territories don’t have to comply with Canadian federal law, and 2) Their gambling license was issued from here.
+Their offices are located there for two reasons: 1) Mohawk territories aren’t under Canadian federal jurisdiction, and 2) Their gaming license is issued from here.

-Most analysts agree that the current Canadian Prime Minister, Justin Trudeau, would never deviate from his mandate of identity politics and Native reconciliation, so it’s highly unlikely that Canada would ever pressure Kahnawake in any way to change how they conduct business on their land.
-Therefore, it looks like Bovada will be happily taking bets from Americans for many years to come.
+Most analysts agree that current Canadian Prime Minister, Justin Trudeau, would never deviate from his mandate of identity politics and Native reconciliation, so it’s highly unlikely Canada would ever pressure Kahnawake to change how business is conducted on their land.
+Consequently, it looks like they’ll be happily taking action from Americans for many years to come.

 Who Runs Bovada?

-The Bovada website is run by the Morris Mohawk Gaming Group (MMGG) and its small group of executives.
-This has been the case since 2010 when Alwyn Morris first licensed the rights to the Bodog brand from original founder Calvin Ayre.
-Although they have offices all around the world and in many jurisdictions, their two main centers of operation are Montréal and London.
+Bovada is run by Morris Mohawk Gaming Group (MMGG) and its small group of executives.
+This has been the case since 2010 when Alwyn Morris first licensed rights to the Bodog brand from original owner Calvin Ayre.
+Although they have offices all around the world in many jurisdictions, the two main centers of operation are Montréal and London, England.

-Their license was issued by the Kahnawake Gaming Commission (KGC) almost a decade ago and it is this official body that Bovada must answer to in the event of any disputes.
-The KGC is also responsible for auditing their games regularly to ensure that their Random Number Generators (RNGs) are calibrated correctly and pay out what they are supposed to.
+Their license was issued by the Kahnawake Gaming Commission (KGC) over a decade ago and it is the official body Bovada must answer to for any disputes.
+The KGC is also responsible for auditing games regularly to ensure Random Number Generators (RNGs) are calibrated correctly and pay out what they’re supposed to.

 Is Bovada Safe?

-You can rest assured that Bovada is 100% safe and that you can trust them with your money since they use the exact same encryption software that online bank websites have to protect their customers from fraud.
-So when you deposit money into their cashier, you’re basically depositing it into a bank.
+Rest assured Bovada is 100% safe and can be trusted with your money since they use identical encryption software as online banks to protect clients from fraud.
+So when executing financial transaction in their cashier, it’s basically like depositing at a bank.

-Also, they always payout when you win and don’t withhold funds or make up excuses not to pay you.
-However, if you don’t use Bitcoin to fund your gambling account it will take a long time to receive your money because they’ll have to send it via check by mail.
-That said, if you stick to cryptocurrency you’ll always be paid quickly.
+Also, they always pay winnings and don’t withhold balances or make up excuses.
+However, anyone who doesn’t use Bitcoin to fund gambling accounts will incur longer wait times due to balances being sent via check by mail.
+That said, if sticking to cryptocurrency, you’ll always be paid quickly.

-So yes, Bovada is 100% legit and safe to play at – millions of players simply can’t be wrong.
-Head on over and check them out today if you want to see why they’re one of our top recommended partners…they’re absolutely one of the best out there today.
+Ultimately, Bovada is legit and safe to play at and tens of millions of happy customers can’t be wrong.
+So head on over and check them out now if you want to see why they’re a top recommended partner – they’re easily one of the best operations found today.